-The Congressional Leadership Fund is a super PAC closely aligned with the current Speaker of the House Kevin McCarthy.
+The Congressional Leadership Fund is a super PAC closely aligned with former Speaker of the House Kevin McCarthy.

 CLF was the second highest spender during the 2022 midterm election, according to OpenSecrets, and was instrumental in Republicans retaking the House of Representatives that year.